 There are multiple improvements in the trusty USB port we’ve been using for so long.
-I’m sure we’ve all had difficulty plugging in a cable or flash drive because we’ve had it upside down.
-The new USB Type-C cable and port is reversible, so there is no “up” or “down,” and you can plug it in either way.
-There are other new features in USB, too, like ultra-fast data transfer speeds up to 10Gbps, and up to 100W of power – enough to charge a laptop, and even adding an HDMI or DisplayPort video signal into a single cable.
+I’m sure we’ve all had difficulty plugging in a cable or flash drive in our gaming pc because we’ve had it upside down.
+The new USB Type-C cable and port are reversible, so there is no “up” or “down,” and you can plug it in either way.
+There are other new features in USB, too, like ultra-fast data transfer speeds up to 10Gbps, up to 100W of power – enough to charge a laptop, and even adding an HDMI or DisplayPort video signal into a single cable.

 USB 3.1 vs USB Type-C – Standard vs Port